zhouchenlin2096/Awesome-Spiking-Neural-Networks/README.md

 Collect some spiking neural network papers.

-If you find some overlooked papers, please open issues or pull requests (recommended).
+If you find some overlooked papers, you can add it to this document by pull request (recommended).

 ## Papers